 - Dynamic characters possess potent mental or physical traits.
 We’re not talking arbitrary personality quirks, but deep, defining attributes that shape the story.
 Sometimes these traits act in opposition.
 Alanna possesses a powerful healing magic, but worries that using it will undermine her goal of becoming a knight.
 Elizabeth’s keen social insights elevate her from the petty dramas of her neighbors, but also lead her to misjudge others.
 Hermione’s brains and diligence earn her top grades (and frequently get Harry and Ron out of trouble), but at the price of toxic perfectionism.
 A strong character’s journey often involves achieving equilibrium between their gifts and flaws.
 Through their self-evolution, strong female characters drive their own destiny, exhibiting…

 - A well-crafted personality can’t simply exist on the page; strong female characters should further the plot with their actions.
 When Alanna gets bullied, she seeks out private training until she’s skilled enough to best her tormentor.
 Hermione convinces Harry to give secret lessons and organizes the rebellious “Dumbledore’s Army”.
-After Elizabeth compels Darcy to reveal Mr. Wickham’s history and decides to withholds the truth from her family, with devastating consequences.
+After Elizabeth compels Darcy to reveal Mr. Wickham’s history, she decides to withhold the truth from her family, with devastating consequences.
 Good or bad, the heroine’s choices make the pages turn.
 At some point, she will almost inevitably challenge the rules of her environment.
 Alanna’s gender masquerade is a drastic example, but defiance can take subtler forms.
 Gown-and-bonnet-clad Elizabeth tests the rigid social mores of her Regency community with candid wit and refusal to compromise her personal integrity.
 Straight-A Hermione overrules her aversion to getting in trouble when the story calls her to break curfews or brew illegal potions.
 Pushing boundaries takes guts and initiative; more importantly, it risks failure.
 Thus one unifying trait of strong female characters is…

 - A strong heroine doesn’t have to be invulnerable.
 On the contrary, she should fall sometimes…then muster the courage to get up, get better, and eventually overcome the obstacle.
 This cycle generates narrative tension—will she succeed?—and gets readers rooting for her.
 Besides, protagonists who quit don’t make much of a story.
 Imagine if Alanna had gone home wailing after her first sparring match; if Elizabeth gave in and married the obsequious Mr. Collins; if Hermione decided in her first year that the Hogwarts kids were too mean and transferred to a Muggle school.
 We’d have no character and no story.
 It’s not invincibility that makes a character strong, but persistence.